epfl-ada/ada-2020-project-milestone-p3-p3_byjule/README.md

 - Alice: Writing sections of the report, the readme and preparing final presentation.
 - Claire: Writing sections of the report.
 Writing the documentation of the code and the textual descriptions guiding through the process.
 - Quentin: Writing sections of the report.
+Feature processing and analysis.
 Implementing the machine learning models.

 8. Questions for TAs (optional)